Key ally quits Indian government amid uproar over reforms

 Trinamool Congress leader Mamata Banerjee, the firebrand leader of West Bengal state, had threatened on Wednesday to pull her ministers out of the coalition if the reforms were not rolled back by Friday.
 The government rebuffed the threat and formally approved the retail reform on Thursday.

-The measure still needs to clear parliament, however, and that is not seen likely in the foreseeable future.

-(Additional reporting by Satarupa Bhattacharjya, Annie Banerji and Manoj Kumar; Editing by Ross Colvin and Robert Birsel)
+(Additional reporting by Satarupa Bhattacharjya and Manoj Kumar, editing by Ross Colvin)